 Common uses for these power tools are placing anchors in the concrete, drilling holes for future construction or attachments, or testing for relative humidity in the poured concrete while it dries.

-So are tape measures necessary?
+Are tape measures even necessary?

-Before the concrete is poured, you need the concrete forms and rebar to be set at the right height, the right lengths, and square!
+Before the concrete is poured, you need the concrete forms and rebar to be set at the right height, the right lengths, and square.
 Tape measures help with each of these.

-And always remember - it is better to measure something twice and cut it once.
+Also, it is better to measure something twice and cut it once.
 You can always cut more off, but you can never add on!

 Nothing is more important on any job site than the worker’s safety.

-Concrete crews don’t regularly work with the most dangerous construction work, heights and electricity, but they still face many dangers.
+Concrete crews don’t regularly work with the most dangerous construction work, heights, and electricity, but they still face many dangers.

 General Protective Gear